If you are using digital marketing, then knowing your Allowable Cost per Order (ACPO) is important. It gives you an answer to the question:

 We will never share your email address.

-ACPO is a dynamic thing.
-Initially, you will use lots of estimates to determine the ACPO, but as time goes by and the details are refined, it becomes more accurate.
-It’s not perfect but it’s a much better place to start than just guessing or the traditional idea that “10% of sales should be used for advertising.”
+The cost per order is dynamic.
+Initially, you will use estimates to determine the allowable cost per order, but as time goes by and the details are refined, the cost per order becomes more accurate.
+It will never be perfect, only my wife is perfect, but understanding your cost per order is a much better place to start than just guessing or the traditional idea that “10% of sales should be used for advertising.”

 Let’s look at each piece in more detail.